shubhangibansal/latlng/README.md

 # latlng

-Calculating latlng using Google geoCode Api
+Calculating latlng using Google geoCode Api by making request through a web server